Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 Suppose we define a reaction using the molecule `a`, say `a() => ...`.
 Even if we somehow establish that this reaction did not start within a certain time period, we cannot conclude that `a` is absent in the soup at that time!
-It could happen that `a()` was present but got involved in some other reactions and was consumed by them, or that `a()` was present but the computer's CPU was simply so busy that our reaction could not yet start and is still waiting in the queue.
+It could happen that `a()` was present but got involved in some other reactions and was consumed by them, or that `a()` was present but the computer's CPU was simply so busy that our reaction could not yet start and is still waiting in a queue.

 Another feature would be to introduce “inhibiting” conditions on reactions: a certain reaction can start when molecules `a` and `b` are present but no molecule `c` is present.
 However, it is not clear that this extension of the Join Calculus would be useful.
 The solution based on a “timeout” appears to be sufficient in practice.

-The second limitation is that “chemical soups” running as different processes (either on the same computer or on different computers) are completely separate and cannot be “pooled”.
+2. “Chemical soups” running as different processes (either on the same computer or on different computers) are completely separate and cannot be “pooled”.

 What we would like to do is to connect many chemical machines together, running perhaps on different computers, and to pool their individual “soups” into one large “common soup”.
 Our program should then be able to inject lots of molecules into the common pool and thus organize a massively parallel, distributed computation, without worrying about which CPU computes what reaction.